How We Get Paid

 By hiring an attorney on a contingency fee basis, many individuals are able to seek recovery when they would otherwise be unable to do so.

-Flat Fee Basis: Where services are to be performed on a flat fee basis, we are agreeing to complete a project for an agreed amount as defined in our engagement letter.
+Sometimes we are able to offer services to be performed on a flat fee basis.
+When we do, we are agreeing to complete a project for an agreed amount as defined in our engagement letter.
 Unless the scope of our work is expanded at your request, or as a result of unforeseen circumstances, you pay only the agreed-upon fee.
-Flat fee engagements are usually used when we will be performing specific transactional tasks.
-A few examples of matters for which we may consider a flat fee engagement are:
+Flat fee engagements are usually used when we will be performing specific tasks.

 We are willing to discuss a flat fee for matters other than those listed above.
 Usually, a flat fee will be considered if it is possible for the firm to accurately determine the scope of work required.
 Please feel free to ask our attorneys about whether your matter could be handled on a flat fee basis.